zales/gitlabenv2csv/README.md

 ## About

 gitlabenv2csv allows you to download GitLab ENV variables to a csv file.
-Manually edit and record back to the project / group.
+Manually edit and upload back to the project / group.

 ## Install dependecies
 ```